-Page ANNEXES I. Proposed legal instruments 35 A. Statute of the Administrative Tribunal of the United Nations: Proposed revisions and comparison to the ILOAT statute 35 B. Rules of the Administrative Tribunal of the United Nations (Extract): Proposed revisions and partial comparison to ILOAT rules 47 C. Elements of a draft General Assembly resolution 50 II.
-Comments by the United Nations Administrative Tribunal on the note by the Office of Legal Affairs entitled "Harmonization and further development of the statutes, rules and practices of ILOAT and UNAT: Draft proposals" 57 III.
-Jurisdiction of the administrative tribunals of the United Nations and the International Labour Organisation 61
+Page II.
+Comments by the United Nations Administrative Tribunal on the note by the Office of Legal Affairs entitled "Harmonization and further development of the statutes, rules and practices of ILOAT and UNAT: draft proposals" 62 III.
+Jurisdiction of the administrative tribunals of the United Nations and the International Labour Organisation 66